** WINNER OF WINNERS - Housing Design Awards, 2020

 Clients: Countryside Properties (UK) Ltd and The Hyde Group

 FrancisKnight produced the public art strategy for Rochester Riverside development, which formed part of the planning submission for the £400 million development for Rochester Riverside.
 They are now delivering the strategy and managing the commissions for Phase 1, 2, 3 and 7.
 FrancisKnight works in partnership with the design teams to enable the artist commissions to be fully integrated and embedded within the public realm.

-The development will consist of up to 1,400 new homes, of which 25 per cent will be affordable housing and will transform the 74 acre (30 hectare) site, which adjoins Rochester’s historic town centre and the new railway station.
-The scheme has an anticipated gross development value of over £400million and will provide a new primary school, nursery, hotel, bar and restaurant, gym, healthcare facilities, office space and a number of retail units, together with 10 acres of open space including a 2.5km riverside walk.
+The development adjoins Rochester's historic town centre and the railway station, and will consist of up to 1,400 homes, of which 25% will be affordable housing, transforming the 74-acre (30 hectare) site by providing a new primary school, nursery, hotel, bar and restaurant, gym, healthcare facilities, office space and a number of retail units, together with 10 acres of open space including a 2.5km riverside walk.

-Architects bptw are collaborating with artist Chris Tipping on an architectural commission where public art will support distinct and connected neighbourhoods.
-The artwork has the potential to influence style and design and create a Rochester identity.
+Architects bptw are colllaborating with artist Chris Tipping on the architectural commission where public art will support distinct and connected neighbourhoods.